 You may know that Hass Avocados turn brown rather quickly when they are cut open.
 To decrease this time, take lemon or lime juice and sprinkle the avocado with it, put it in an airtight container or cover in plastic wrap, and then put it in the refrigerator.
 This will give you about a day.
 Source

 To speed up the ripening of an uncut Hass Avocado, put it in a brown paper bag with a banana and close up the bag.
 This causes the ethylene gases to be trapped, thereby speeding up the ripening process.
 You may even notice that the banana doesn’t ripen as fast on the outside, but when you open the banana up, it will be extremely ripe.
 Source

 Avocados are notoriously high in fat, but don’t fret, it’s the “good” kind, monounsaturated fat, the one that helps in lowering the “bad” cholesterol.
 Source

 Avocados do have a lot of calories.
-A medium sized avocado as about 250 calories.
+A medium-sized avocado has about 240 calories.
 Source